-The City's economy is recovering from the collapse of the housing market, both in existing home sales and new construction.
-Real estate values began to rise in 2013 and are expected to appreciate in 2014.
-Single-family permits are at the highest level since 2007, with 263 permits issued in 2013.
-Population projections are positioning Palm Coast to be the second fastest growing area over the next five years.
-The City has also seen the largest drop in the unemployment rate in Florida, year over year.
-Even with this improvement and the creation of approximately 3,700 jobs in the local economy, the unemployment rate as of September 30, 2013 was still 9.6%.
+The City's economy is recovering from the collapse of the housing market and the national recession that occurred in 2008.
+All economic indicators are pointing in a positive direction.
+Real estate values continued to rise in 2014 and are expected to appreciate in 2015.
+Single-family permits are at the highest level since 2007, with 339 permits issued in 2014.
+Population projections are positioning Palm Coast to be the second fastest growing area over the next five years and the labor market continues to recover as well.
+Even with this improvement and the creation of approximately 5,200 jobs in the local economy since the recession, the unemployment rate as of September 30, 2014 was still 8.4%.

 A particular bright spot has been taxable sales within the City.
-We have seen over a 27% increase in taxable sales since 2007.
-Some of the recent commercial additions include numerous retailers and Gioia Sails, a manufacturer of canvas products for the boating industry.
+We have seen over a 35% increase in taxable sales since 2007.
+This is mainly due to the addition of several shopping centers since 2007 and increases in tourists and related spending.
 Previously vacant commercial plazas, such as City Marketplace and European Village, have seen renewed activity with many new businesses opening.